 Medela’s mission is promoting breastfeeding, not influencing mothers to switch from nursing to formula feeding.

 In fact, promoting formula over breastmilk is not the goal of any reputable baby bottle manufacturer.
 Everyone wants to provide bottles that fit both breast or formula-fed babies.

 But with this line, Medela wants to focus only on pumping moms.
 This line helps moms successfully breastfeed their babies as long as they want, not the other way around.

 The biggest benefit of the Medela Breastmilk Bottle is its versatility.
 You can pump directly in the bottle, secure it with an included lid, and store it in the fridge.
 It can be even frozen, so it’s appropriate for long-term storage as well.

 When it’s time for feeding, warm the milk in the bottle, and replace the lid with a nipple.
 The bottle withstands high temperatures without any problems, and it is microwave and dishwasher safe.

 Bottles are made of safe plastic and compatible with all Medela breast pumps.
-Plastic is BPA free and designed to retains breastmilk’s beneficial properties.
-As such, you can easily store your breastmilk for a long time without losing its nutrition value.
+Plastic is BPA-free and designed to retain breastmilk’s beneficial properties.
+As such, you can easily store your breastmilk for a long time without losing its nutritional value.